 - 4.1 The Council appointed Arlingclose as its Treasury Management Advisors during March 2014.
-The contract is for 3 years with an option to extend for up to a further 2 years. - 4.2 To date the service provided has been good.
-The Council will continue to monitor advisors performance.
+The contract is for 3 years with an option to extend for up to a further 2 years.
+During 2016/17 the Council took the option to extend the contract up to 31st March 2019. - 4.2 To date the service provided has been good.
+The Council will continue to monitor the advisor's performance.
 If any adverse performance or contractual issues arise, Members will be informed accordingly. - 4.3 The Council recognises that although information and advice is provided via the contract, responsibility for Treasury Management decisions remains with the Council.